dtmerrill/weather-dashboard/README.md

-# Quick-check Weather on the Run = weather dash (we don't have time for caps)
+# quick-check weather on the run = weather dash (we don't have time for caps)

 # Why, What and How is it?
+(Okay - maybe SOME caps.)

 ## Why?